khoaHyh/twitter-clone-api/README.md

 ## Known issues

-  * Unit/Integration tests may hang or not run at all due to async/await calls.
+  * Unit/Integration tests may hang or not run at all.
       * A current fix is adding `--timeout 10000` to our test script to lengthen timeout
       * It's possible that the connection to our MongoDB database is the problem.
-      * It's also possible that async/await syntax has something to do with this.
+      * It's also possible that async/await syntax is incorrectly being used.
 #### `Possible solution to this:`
 ```javascript
 describe("Some route", function () {